mccxiv/xivmap/README.md

   // When autohide is on, hide the minimap after this many milliseconds
   autohideDelay: 1500,

+  // A function used for pixel rounding
+  roundingFn: Math.round

   // Refresh itself on the window's load event so that images are included properly.
   refreshOnLoad: true